Have you played this game?

 Sail to a lush island of warrior-mages where dragon runes grant immortality and love runs deep.
 When mystery tempts, how do you answer?

-Ink and Intrigue is an upcoming Heart's Choice fantasy romance adventure set in the same world as Their Majesties' Pleasure.
-This three-chapter demo is approximately 84,000 words.
+Ink and Intrigue is a 300,000-word Heart's Choice fantasy romance adventure set in the same world as Their Majesties' Pleasure.
 It contains optional explicit sex scenes and is 4/5 peppers on the HC spice scale.

-• Play as male, female, or nonbinary; gay, straight, bi; asexual; monogamous or polyamorous.
+• Play as male, female, or nonbinary; gay, straight, bi, and/or asexual; monogamous or polyamorous.

 • Romance a passionate artist, a Fae-blooded sage, a sassy diva, or a master warrior.